Ransomware: Overview

 Ransomware is malicious software (malware) that encrypts a victim’s data.
 It typically spreads through phishing emails, malicious downloads, or exploiting security vulnerabilities.

 Once activated, ransomware spreads through the network, encrypting files and rendering them inaccessible.
-Modern ransomware attacks also utilize data exfiltration, where corporate data is downloaded as well.
+Modern ransomware attacks also utilize data exfiltration, where corporate data is downloaded, after which attackers threaten to publicly expose PII, PHI, or PCI data to cause financial and reputational harm to your company.

 Encrypted environments cripple your business, and data theft creates massive civil liability.